aws-lite/aws-lite/plugins/cloudformation/readme.md

 Properties:
 - **`AcceptTermsAndConditions` (boolean)**
-  - Set to true to agree to Amazons terms and conditions
+  - Set to true to agree to Amazons terms and conditions specified in the AWS documentation
   - [More details (AWS)](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_RegisterPublisher.html#API_RegisterPublisher_RequestParameters)
 - **`ConnectionArn` (string)**
   - ARN to a Bitbucket or Github account if they are used to verify identity